The Fungi Connection is the vision of more than 15 years of labour, love, and determination.

 Our first farm, Good Life Farms -- inspired by the book The Good Life, by Helen and Scott Nearing -- began as a small farmers market stand in Terre Haute, featuring a variety of home-grown veggies and flowers.
 We were learning to be a family of farmers, with the help of our two children (Darin's from his first marriage), Julian and Caitlin.

 We were also determined to grow food successfully without the use of pesticides, herbicides, or fungicides.
-I had survived one round of breast cancer by the time Darin and I met, and I was a proponent of organic methods.
+Deb had survived one round of breast cancer by the time she and Darin met, and she was a proponent of organic methods.

 Both of us share a love of living things, and have always endeavoured to live and let live when it comes to wildlife and insects.